 PopularResistance.org also organizes campaigns on a broad range of issues.
 Check out and sign up for the various campaigns here.

-PopularResistance.org seeks to aid in bringing movements for peace, justice, economic fairness and environmental protection together into an independent, nonviolent and diverse movement that can end the power of concentrated wealth, shift power to the people and put human needs before corporate greed.
+Our mission is to aid in bringing movements for peace and economic, racial and environmental justice together into an independent, nonviolent and diverse movement that can end the power of concentrated wealth, shift power to the people and put human needs before corporate greed.

 When Occupy Wall Street spread across the country that Fall, we changed our name to Occupy Washington, DC at Freedom Plaza to indicate that we were part of that movement.
 We had previously endorsed AdBusters’ call to action and also signed a statement of solidarity with the Occupy Wall Street organizers, U.S. Day of Rage.
 Many of our state and local coordinators in 36 states organized local occupations as part of the Movement.

-In June, 2013 we launched our new website, PopularResistance.org, importing all the articles and posts from our original website and adding many more tools and resources for strengthening the movement.
+In June, 2013, after meetings on strategy to determine what we could offer to the growing movement, we launched our new website, PopularResistance.org, importing all the articles and posts from our original website and adding many more tools and resources.